Hampton Bridge

 The official opening of the "Mile-long Bridge" was May 14, 1901.
 Chester B. Jordan, the governor at the time, was among many political figures who attended the opening.
 As the end of the era of trolley cars rolled in, automobiles took over and the wooden bridge was not effective anymore.
 Lovell sold the bridge to the Eastern Massachusetts Street Railway.
 "By 1930, the structure began to show the strain of the years of shifting sands, ice floes and heavy traffic."
 New Hampshire was faced with making plans for a modernized structure to replace the wooden bridge.
-The current bridge opened in 1949.
+The current bridge opened on December 15, 1949.